Presentation: Pregnancy in which the mother is diagnosed with, or is a known carrier of, a haemoglobinopathy disease

 For patients

-- Gov.uk: Sickle cell and thalassaemia
+- Gov.uk Guidance: Sickle cell and thalassaemia

-- NHS England: Maternal medicine networks: service specification
+- NHS England: Maternal medicine networks: Service specification

 - NHS Health A to Z: Screening for sickle cell and thalassaemia